JordanRL/Roster/docs/roster/latest/Roster/Roster.md

     ###### execute() Description:

-    execute() method

     This function performs all of the application logic.
 All actions performed by the script are at least started from this function.

+     This method is an implementation of an inherited method.

 ---